Influencer Cartels: Empirical Results

 \subsection{Empirical Strategy}

-Our empirical question is whether engagement from cartels is of lower quality compared to natural engagement.
-To answer the question, we estimate a panel data fixed effects regression where the outcome variable is the cosine similarity of an author and their commenter.
+Our empirical question is whether engagement from cartels is of lower quality than natural engagement.
+To answer the question, we estimate a panel data fixed effects regression where the outcome variable is the cosine similarity between an author and their commenter.
 An observation is an author and their commenter pair.
 For each author, we focus on the first post in the cartel.
 Thus, we have only one post for each author.
-However, we have three types of commenters for each post.
-Type one are the cartel members that were required to comment according to the cartel rules.\footnote{In the main analysis, we focus on cartel members required to comment instead of those actually commenting.
+For each post, we have three types of commenters.
+Type one are the cartel members required to comment under cartel rules.\footnote{In the main analysis, we focus on cartel members required to comment instead of those actually commenting.
 We do this because we don't observe all comments.
-The robustness analysis shows that the results are similar when looking at who actually commented (Online \Cref{A:TablesFigures}).} Furthermore, here we separate general and topic cartel commenters.
-Type two is what we call natural engagement: this is the non-cartel user that actually commented on the post.
-This gives us the first benchmark and allows us to measure whether cartel commenters are worse than natural engagement.
-That is, whether cartel commenters have lower similarity (to authors) than non-cartel commenters.
-Type three are what we call the counterfactual random users: these are randomly chosen non-cartel users who didn't comment on the post.
-This third group gives us another benchmark.
-It allows us to measure whether cartel commenters are better than random users.
-That is, whether cartel commenters have higher similarity (to authors) than random users.
-Our sample is a balanced panel, in a sense that we have all three types of commenters for each author: one non-cartel commenter, five random users, and all available cartel commenters (on average four).
+The robustness analysis shows that the results are similar when looking at who actually commented (Online Appendix \ref{A:EmpiricalRobustness}).} Here we separate general and topic cartel commenters.
+Type two is what we call natural engagement: the non-cartel user who actually commented on the post.
+This serves as a benchmark to test whether cartel commenters have lower similarity (to authors) than non-cartel commenters.
+Type three are what we call the counterfactual random users: these are randomly chosen non-cartel users.\footnote{The counterfactual random users are sampled from all the users in our dataset that are not members of any of the cartels.
+For each post, we first exclude the non-cartel commenter used to estimate the natural engagement, and then draw five random users from the remaining set.} This third group gives us another benchmark.
+It allows us to measure whether cartel commenters have higher similarity (to authors) than random users.
+Our sample is a balanced panel, in the sense that we have all three types of users for each author: cartel commenters, non-cartel commenters, and random users.\footnote{For each post, we have one non-cartel commenter, five random users, and one to five cartel commenters.
+As described in \Cref{S:Sample}, for some posts, there are fewer than five cartel commenters in the sample because some cartel commenters didn't have enough publicly available content.}

 For the first post in cartels of author $i$, the similarity to their commenter $j$ is: